 About Khaliah O. Guillory

-During her career, she has inspired companies like Microsoft, Wells Fargo, Keller Williams, and Shell by bringing new thought leadership to the table.
+During her career, she has inspired companies like Microsoft, Wells Fargo, NASA, and Shell by bringing new thought leadership to the table.
 She currently serves on Mayor Sylvester Turner’s LGBT Advisory Board.
 She works with ALS (amyotrophic lateral sclerosis) Association board, the National Diversity Council, and is a keynote speaker for the Texas Diversity and Leadership Conference.
 As a professional speaker and passionate promoter of inclusion, Guillory believes that each of us can reach our greatest potential when we work in supportive and inclusive environments.
 Throughout her career, she has amped up businesses and motivated people from all walks of life by offering custom-built training workshops and incredible guidance.

 She is an energetic professional speaker and a passionate promoter of diversity and inclusion.
 She believes that each employee can reach their greatest potential in a supportive and inclusive environment and has built training workshops to help companies increase productivity.